olml89/IPGlobal-test/README.md

 - Refactor the post retrieval feature to get it from the database (with the mocked user attached).

-Even I had no more use for the JsonPlaceholderApi post retriever at this point, I still left it in a separate use case as a proof of concept (even I had to do some adjustments to it, as the format of their ids and ours is incompatible now).
+Even though I had no more use for the JsonPlaceholderApi post retriever at this point, I still left it in a separate use case as a proof of concept (however, I had to do some adjustments to it, as the format of their ids and ours is incompatible now).

 ## Phase 3: Authentication